retched/missing-images-zen/README.txt

     * People on shared servers or those without the ability to turn Safe Mode off will experience more time outs on larger databases.
 This is because I cannot force the script to essentially reset the execution_timer.
 This will be worked on in a later version.
-You can try to edit the script on line 121 or line 145 and change the SQL query a little bit.
+You can try to edit the script on line 118 and change the SQL query a little bit.
 If you do, you may end up having to run this script a couple of times.

 Support thread
 ==============